Assistive Technology FAQ

 Does every student on an IEP require assistive technology?

 No. Although the need for AT must be considered for every student on an IEP, consideration does not imply a mandate for the provision of AT for every child with a disability.
-For example, if a student’s performance is functional in relationship to curriculum and goals, the consideration should be brief and consensus should be reached relatively quickly with the conclusion that AT is not needed at this time.
+For example, if a student’s performance is functional in relationship to curriculum and goals, the consideration should be brief and consensus should be reached relatively quickly.

-I think a student I work with could benefit from AT!
+I think a student I work with or my child could benefit from AT!
 What do I do next?

-A building case manager or SLP can fill out a request for assistive technology support/AT Referral form for a variety of reasons, including, but not limited to:
+Any member of an IEP team including a parent may request an AT evaluation or support.
+A building case manager or SLP may initiate support for a variety of reasons, including, but not limited to:

 - Staff training on AT tools, devices, and supports